 1. Just Writing

-Distraction Free Writing Mode in WordPress is a great way to focus, but it has its limitations.
-With Just Writing (which has support for WordPress 4.1) you can spell check, change the paragraph style etc. without having to go back to the standard post edit mode, which will save you time and keep you focused on your writing.
+Distraction-Free Writing Mode in WordPress is a great way to focus, but it has its limitations.
+With Just Writing (which has support for WordPress 4.1) you can spell-check, change the paragraph style, etc. without having to go back to the standard post edit mode, which will save you time and keep you focused on your writing.

-This plugin adds a whole host of optional commands, including Insert Custom Character, Paste From Word, Redo, Undo, Spellcheck, Remove Formatting, Block Quotes and many others.
+This plugin adds a whole host of optional commands, including Insert Custom Character, Paste From Word, Redo, Undo, Spellcheck, Remove Formatting, Block Quotes, and many others.

-Just Writing is currently free, although there is an option to donate to support further advancement of this plugin.
+Just Writing is currently free, although there is an option to donate to support the further advancement of this plugin.

 2. Co-Authors Plus

-This free plugin allows you to add multiple by-lines to posts, pages and custom posts by a search-as-you-type input box.
+This free plugin allows you to add multiple bylines to posts, pages, and custom posts by a search-as-you-type input box.
 You can add writers as by-lines without having to create WordPress user accounts simply by creating a guest author profile for the writer and assigning a by-line as usual.
 This can save you a lot of time and hassle.

 Co-Authors Plus can also be used to list co-authors anywhere you’d normally list them by using the Co-Authors Plus template tags.

-Some reviews say that it’s quite complicated to use, and not beginner friendly, but if you’re a seasoned pro at WordPress that shouldn’t pose much of a problem for you.
+Some reviews say that it’s quite complicated to use, and not beginner-friendly, but if you’re a seasoned pro at WordPress that shouldn’t pose much of a problem for you.

 3. Peter’s Post Notes

 Peter’s Post Notes allows you to add notes on the ‘edit post’ and ‘edit page’ screen sidebars in WordPress 2.8 and upward.
-If you use with Peter’s Collaboration E-mails 1.2 and up, the notes are sent along with the emails in the collaboration workflow.
+If you use Peter’s Collaboration E-mails 1.2 and up, the notes are sent along with the emails in the collaboration workflow.
 Another feature is the general and private notes system on the dashboard.